 This was used in \cite{Marchesano:2019ifh,Baume:2019sry} to analyse exactly which contributions need to be taken into account along the F1- and D1-limits, and how they modify the classical trajectory.
 The pathological behaviour classically found for the string limits is thereby removed.

-\textbf{F1-limit:} For the F1-limit, in which classically the volume of the manifold shrinks to zero, it was argued in \cite{Baume:2019sry} that instead one eventually reaches a minimal quantum corrected volume such that the K\"ahler coordinates freeze but one still encounters an infinite distance limit along the quantum corrected four-dimensional dilaton.
+\textbf{F1-limit:} For the F1-limit, in which classically the volume of the manifold shrinks to zero, it was argued in \cite{Baume:2019sry} that instead one eventually reaches a minimal quantum-corrected volume such that the K\"ahler coordinates freeze but one still encounters an infinite distance limit along the quantum-corrected four-dimensional dilaton.
 This was supported by analysing a similar trajectory in the vector multiplet moduli space of type IIA string theory on $Y$, which was then embedded into the hypermultiplet moduli space of type IIB string theory on $Y$ via the c-map.
-The effect of this is that the contribution of the worldsheet instantons freezes deep enough into the trajectory, i.e.\ once the quantum volume has been reached, the quantum corrected quantities contain a constant piece corresponding to the worldsheet instantons that does no longer affect the functional dependence on the parameter $\lambda$.
+The effect of this is that the contribution of the worldsheet instantons freezes deep enough into the trajectory, i.e.\ once the quantum volume has been reached, the quantum-corrected quantities contain a constant piece corresponding to the worldsheet instantons that no longer affects the functional dependence on the parameter $\lambda$.
 The scaling of the four-dimensional dilaton is quantum corrected to

 which results in the F1-string tension

 and the KK scale

 decreasing at the same rate.
 In other words, the quantum corrections deflect the pathological string limit in the necessary way to obtain an emergent string limit.